 They go across Europe to countries like the United Kingdom, the Netherlands, France, Italy and Switzerland.
 The beautiful places they visit are definitely the highlight of the book, because who doesn’t love Europe?

 Sadly, we hated(and we mean hated) this book.

-The romance in the book wasn’t even cute.
+The romance in I See London I See France wasn’t even cute.
 Jackson and Sydney had very little chemistry and unlike other YA romances, this book did not give us any feels.

 If you’re looking for a YA book with travels in Europe, there are plenty of better options.
 Do yourself a favor and don’t pick this one up.
 We were surprised how much we disliked this book, considering Mlynowski’s book 10 Thins We Did We Did (and Probably Shouldn’t Have) was adorable, funny and provided an all around enjoyable reading experience.